common-nighthawk/go-figure/README.md

  | |_| |  / _ \ | | | |  / _ \   \ \ /\ / /   / _ \  | '__| | |  / _` |
  |  _  | |  __/ | | | | | (_) |   \ V  V /   | (_) | | |    | | | (_| |
  |_| |_|  \___| |_| |_|  \___/     \_/\_/     \___/  |_|    |_|  \__,_|
 ```

 ## Documentation
 ### Create a Figure
-The constructor take two arguments, the text and font name.
+The constructor takes two arguments, the text and font name.
 If passed an empty string for the font name, a default is provided.
 That is, these are both valid--